Serenity 6.4.3 Release Notes (2023-01-07)

 We have not enabled Swagger by default in StartSharp

-, as we believe it is not needed by most users.
+because we believe it is not needed by most users.
 However, we will be adding a tutorial on enabling Swagger integration in the StartSharp

 repository for those who are interested.

-is renamed to Slick.EventEmitter
+is Renamed to Slick.EventEmitter

 , and Slick.EventHandler

-is renamed to Slick.EventSubscriber
+is Renamed to Slick.EventSubscriber

-Similar to Q.alert
+Similar to the Q.alert

-style of functions, Event
+style of functions, the Event

 and EventHandler